saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 Additionally, it is important to note that the Google Play Store is a constantly changing environment.
 Apps come in and out of fashion in an often unpredictable manner, which our model may not predict.
-For example, TikTok, which is considered a social app, and which we chose to test our model on, is a new app that is immensely popular and already has 14 million reviews.
+For example, TikTok, which is considered a social app, is a new app that is immensely popular and already has 14 million reviews.
 Since our data set is old, we do not have this app in our model, however it may or may not have had an effect on our predictions.
 Since the play store is prone to change based on trends, it intrinsically presents a challenge for creating an accurate model that predicts ratings for apps that are up-to-date.

 It is important to also consider that there may be external factors not accounted for that can influence the rating on an app.
 One of these is